gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This appears to have been programmed not to divulge your location, but that is illogical if it is *your* location."

-"What are you doing here?"
+"What are you *doing* here?"
 Maddy burst out.
+"I mean,
-"We don't get many bots in these parts, and most of 'em are rogues, but you don't act like any rogue I ever heard of."
+we don't get many bots in these parts, and most of 'em are rogues, but you don't act like any rogue I ever heard of."